Q&A: Scottish independence referendum

 Past incarnations of the referendum question have proved far more wordy.

-The SNP previously said people could be asked to vote "Yes I agree" or "No I disagree" to the statement: "The Scottish Parliament should negotiate a new settlement with the British government, based on the proposals set out in the white paper, so that Scotland becomes a sovereign and independent state."Who is in charge of the referendum and who will make sure it's run properly?
+The SNP previously said people could be asked to vote "Yes I agree" or "No I disagree" to the statement: "The Scottish Parliament should negotiate a new settlement with the British government, based on the proposals set out in the white paper, so that Scotland becomes a sovereign and independent state."Who is in charge of the referendum?

-MSPs will be asked to approve the terms of the vote in the SNP government's Scottish Independence Referendum Bill, currently making its way through parliament.
+MSPs have approved the terms of the vote in the SNP government's Scottish Independence Referendum Bill.

-This followed the signing of what became known as the Edinburgh Agreement, signed between Mr Salmond and UK Prime Minister David Cameron - a measure to ensure the referendum could be "made in Scotland" and held on a fully legal basis.
+This followed the signing of what became known as the Edinburgh Agreement, by Mr Salmond and UK Prime Minister David Cameron - a measure to ensure the referendum could be "made in Scotland" and held on a fully legal basis.

-The Scottish government says the bill would make sure that:
+The Scottish government says the bill will make sure that: